Use this file to discover all available pages before exploring further.

 Sum of all replies received across active campaigns

-Below the metrics, the dashboard shows two panels:
+Below the metrics, the dashboard shows three charts and two data panels.

 Recent campaigns — a list of your most recent campaigns with their status, emails sent count, and reply rate.
 Click any campaign to open its detail view.